Dismas Clark: The Frank Sinatra Spectacular

 During his life, Dismas Clark received support from the Teamsters Union which often provided jobs for the men at Dismas House.
 Harold J. Gibbons was the local Teamsters president.
-In 1965, Gibbons invited Frank Sinatra to do a fundraiser for Dismas House.
+In 1965, Gibbons invited Frank Sinatra to do a fundraiser for Dismas House in St. Louis.
 Sinatra produced a "summit meeting of the Rat Pack" called the Frank Sinatra Spectacular with Frank, Dean Martin, Sammy Davis Jr., and Johnny Carson as the MC.
 Also appearing, on Father's Day, June 20, 1965, were Count Basie and his orchestra, and a young Quincy Jones, as the conductor of the Frank Sinatra musical portion of the show, Kaye Stevens, and Trini Lopez.
 A tape of the show was rediscovered, screened at the Museum of Television and Radio from 11 April 1997, and later broadcast on Nick at Nite and TV LAND.
 The show can be seen on YouTube.
 It was released as part of a CD/DVD Live and Swingin’: The Ultimate Rat Pack Collection.
 American Public Television distributed it to PBS member stations.